 3. AOBRDs are not subject to the output file requirement

 The ELD mandate also requires that drivers should be able to transmit an output file to DOT inspectors during an inspection.
-The output file contains all the raw data from the vehicle — including unidentified driving events — that a DOT officer can view to analyze the hours of service and the use of the ELD.
+The output file contains all the raw data from the vehicle — including unidentified trips — that a DOT officer can view to analyze the hours of service and the use of the ELD.

 4. Drive at a higher speed without triggering drive time